vwala/docs/content/merchant/is-referral-affiliate-influencer-marketing-the-same-thing.md

 Yep, that's right.

-Referral/affiliate/influencer marketing mean the same thing.
-The industry just hasn't decided which term works the best.
+Referral/affiliate/influencer marketing bascially mean the same thing.
+There are subtle differences, but they are trivial in practice.
 So feel free to use whichever term suits your brand the best!